The testsOur aim is to get you your licence as quickly, cheaply and easily as possible. The tests available to you.

 over 24: If you do finally make it to 24 then the DAS scheme is available to you.
 Basically you take your test on a large bike

 (595cc + and at least 40KW/53BHP) and once you have passed you can ride anything.

 The test fee payable to DVSA is incorporated in the price of all courses.
 We book, pay for and arrange all the detail of your test.

 One final thing about Motorcycle tests.
 If you take your test on your own automatic machine it restricts you to riding automatics only.

 For our course students.

 If you are doing a course with us we book, plan and assist you in getting through the theory and hazard perception test.
-This consists of 50 multiple choice questions and 14 streaming video clips for the hazard perception.
-These are changing from real life to CGI very soon.
+This consists of 50 multiple choice questions and 14 Computer generated images (CGI) clips for the hazard perception.
 The tests are taken at the pearson view centres which are city centre based in Leeds or Bradford.
 The test takes about an hour.
-If you watch this DSA video it explains all about the procedure and how to prepare for the test.
+If you watch this DVSA video it explains all about the procedure and how to prepare for the test.